Infineon/mtb-example-ml-imagimob-mtbml-deploy/README.md

 ## Operation

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
-The example is set up to use the CY8CKIT-028-SENSE shield.
+The example is set up to use the CY8CKIT-062S2-AI.

+   If you are using the CY8CKIT-062S2-43012, update the `SHIELD_DATA_COLLECTION` variable corresponding to `APP_CY8CKIT-062S2-43012` in the *Makefile*.

-   If using the CY8CKIT-028-TFT shield, change `SHIELD_DATA_COLLECTION=TFT_SHIELD` in the Makefile.
+   - if using the CY8CKIT-028-TFT shield, change to `SHIELD_DATA_COLLECTION=TFT_SHIELD` in the Makefile.
-   If using the CY8CKIT-028-EPD shield, change `SHIELD_DATA_COLLECTION=EPD_SHIELD` in the Makefile.
+   - if using the CY8CKIT-028-EPD shield, change to `SHIELD_DATA_COLLECTION=EPD_SHIELD` in the Makefile.
+   - if using the CY8CKIT-028-SENSE shield, selection depends on kit version:

    To check the version of CY8CKIT-028-SENSE, locate the sticker on the bottom of the shield's box which indicates the revision.

    - If the shield is Rev "**" or "*A", use `SHIELD_DATA_COLLECTION=SENSE_SHIELD`.
    - If the shield is Rev "*B" or later, use `SHIELD_DATA_COLLECTION=SENSE_SHIELD_v2`.

 2. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.